RSE-Sheffield/REMO/paper.md

 ---
-title: 'REMO: Deterministic Scenario Replay and Modification for ADS Debugging in CARLA'
+title: 'REMO: Deterministic Scenario Record and Replay with Modification for ADS Debugging in CARLA'
 tags:
   - Python
   - autonomous vehicles